wzulfikar/lifelog/programming/my-first-ruby-console-app.md

 # My First Ruby Console App

 Just started playing around with Ruby, and this is what I did after reading some tutorials.

 A basic console app to demonstrate the use of ruby `hash` to lookup city code based on given city name.

 To run the program, you've to install `ruby` in your computer.
-If you're not sure, just open your terminal/shell/cmd and issue this command `ruby -v`.
+If you're not sure, just open your terminal\/shell\/cmd and issue this command `ruby -v`.
 If `ruby` is installed, the command will display version of your `ruby`.

-Then, put below code to a file named (for example) `city_code.rb` and execute the file `ruby /path/to/city_code.rb`.
+Then, put below code to a file named \(for example\) `city_code.rb` and execute the file `ruby /path/to/city_code.rb`.

 ## The Code

 ```ruby
 dial_book = {
     "newyork" => "212",